Real Client Testimonials

 Failure to file a timely application for No-Fault benefits will result in the injured person being forever disqualified from claiming and recovering No-Fault benefits from the insurance company.

-If you were injured in a rear end car accident in Michigan and you have a question about who is at fault, you can call toll free anytime 24/7 at (800) 968-1001 for a free consultation with one of our experienced automobile crash attorneys to discuss your rights and what compensation and benefits you may be entitled to under the law.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you were injured in a rear end car accident in Michigan and not sure who is at fault call now (800) 968-1001 for a free consultation with an experienced rear end car accident lawyer.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.